 periodically tests Vitamin D supplements.

-Check ingredients.
-Soybean, corn, safflower (or other grain or legume) oils
+Junk oils like soybean, corn, safflower (or other grain or legume)

 are distressingly common in D3-only products, and indicate

 or not terribly concerned about your health.

 Entirely avoid relying on tablets and dry capsules (absorption issue).